How to Avoid Cultural Body Language ” Faux Pas”

 If you happen to be of Northern European or Asian ancestry, it may be extremely uncomfortable for you when coming in contact with people from South America, for example, and feel that your physical space is being invaded.
 Understanding the differences between cultures can help to smooth over these uncomfortable situations and avoid difficulties.

 In Spain, Greece, and Arab-speaking countries, there is usually strong eye contact between people.
 It can be intense and you may feel the need to divert your gaze.
 However, you need to hold your gaze because, if you don’t, it can be interpreted as disrespect, insecurity or lack of interest, or all three.
-In Arab-speaking countries, this practice is only applicable between people of the same gender.
+In Arab-speaking countries, this practice is only applicable to people of the same gender.
 Strong eye contact between men and women is not acceptable.

 Intense eye contact is extremely awkward for people from Finland or Asian countries who grow up with the habit of not meeting the gaze of the person they are speaking to.
 In the Carribean, children are taught not to look adults in the eye when they are being corrected.
 In Africa and Latin America, strong eye contact is seen as a sign of aggression or a challenge of authority.
 In Cuba, avoiding eye contact can be seen as a sign of dishonesty.